Team1157/landsharks-rover/README.md

     "type": "command_response",
-    "id": 17574336, // The ID of the command that's being responded to "error": null // Error type or null if none "contents: {} // Any other returned info from the command }
+    "id": 17574336, // The ID of the command that's being responded to "error": null // Error type or null if none "contents": {} // Any other returned info from the command }
 ```